xaur/decred-news/journal-template.md

 - #hw-wallets
 - #trading (exchange listings/elistings/incidents)

 _Group as below.
-Alternatively, group as: Voting Service Providers, Wallets, Exchanges, Communication systems, Other news_
+Alternatively, group as: New services, Services lost, Other news, New services discovered but not tested by the community yet_

 }

-New services:
+Voting Service Providers:

 - {}

-Services lost:
+Wallets:

 - {}

+Exchanges:

+- {}

+Communication systems:

+- {}

 Other news:

-- {}

-New services discovered but not tested by the community yet:

 - {}